 Estate sellers come to your house, evaluate the entire lot of goods, then they tell you what percentage they’ll take in cash from the total sale of all goods.
 They do all the marketing, staging, people managing, and selling.
 We will not even have to be in the house on the day(s) of the sale.
 For me, this is worth 40-50% of the sale, especially since they know the value of a half a bottle of Windex and a limited edition print from a local artist.

 Repeatedly, the estate seller has told us not to dispose of anything.
 They can sell everything in our house.
 Whatever they don’t sell, they’re glad to find a junk hauler to take the rest.
 We haven’t made the decision yet on the remainders; stay tuned.

-Three-Six Months Out
+Three-Six Months Out of Nomad Life

 In the meantime, although the estate seller wants all our goods, there are some people and places that I’m willing to do the extra work to be sure they get good donations.
 I want our stuff go to people who really need it or want it.

 Tip four: Don’t look at your memorabilia.

 For example, the yearbooks.
 My personal rule of thumb is don’t spend time looking at stuff that is tough to dispose.
 You’ll lose momentum and your gumption to get rid of things.
 (If you have a box of stuff in the basement you haven’t looked at in years, don’t open it!)
 But, alas, I got sucked into my yearbooks, and this is what happened.